collectionspace/cspace-ui.js/docs/developer/HowTo/NewRecordType.md

-# Adding support for a new record type
+# Adding a new core record type

 Support for a new record type may be added by implementing a record type plugin.
 The built-in record type plugins are located in the [src/plugins/recordTypes](../../../src/plugins/recordTypes) directory.
 Each subdirectory contains the code implementing a plugin for a record type.